icebreakerone/ib1-technical-docs/docs/metadata.md

 **NOTE**: The examples below use the [Turtle](https://www.w3.org/TR/turtle/) format for compactness and increased readability.
 Data providers may present this information in Turtle, RDF/XML, JSON-LD or N3 formats.

-Dataset are represented as Dataset DCAT objects with one or more Distributions.
+Datasets are represented as Dataset DCAT objects with one or more Distributions.
 If the data measures the same thing over periods of time, then these must be linked together with a Data Series object.
+The format of the data is described by

-Data Services are represented as Data Service DC
+Data Services are represented as Data Service DCAT objects, with OpenAPI specifications of the API and the format of the data in the responses.

 The overall structure of the metadata file is a list of objects, each of which has the following structure: